isaacnmm/pestpolicy-hugo2XX/content/posts/best-laptop-tablet-combo/index.md

 With demand for both pieces of technology leveling off, there is a new-kid-on-the-block in the form of the best 2 in 1 laptop (Laptop Tablet Combo) which combines the best of both worlds and everyone is in love.
 Related: [Android Tablet for Gaming.

-](https://pestpolicy.com/best-android-tablet-for-gaming/) Make sure to include the screen size, apart from vitals such as the processor type and speed, RAM, Graphics chip, storage type and capacity, connectivity options, ports and expansion slots, battery life, as well as aesthetic appeal.
+](https://pestpolicy.com/best-android-tablet-for-gaming/)Make sure to include the screen size, apart from vitals such as the processor type and speed, RAM, Graphics chip, storage type and capacity, connectivity options, ports and expansion slots, battery life, as well as aesthetic appeal.

 ###  [3.
 HP X360 Business Flagship - 2 in 1 laptop cheap](https://www.amazon.com/dp/B078Z15J2C/?tag=p-policy-20)